jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 The first step to performing a good research study is to find the right people for your research team.

+In this section we will provide a guide for finding good coworkers, whether they are mentees, collaborators, or employees, to work on informatics cancer projects particularly for multidisciplinary teams.

 This section is based on a [blog post](https://simplystatistics.org/2011/10/20/finding-good-collaborators) from [Roger Peng](http://www.biostat.jhsph.edu/~rpeng/) of the [simply statistics](https://simplystatistics.org/) blog which has many other useful discussions and resources.

 ### **Start early**

-The key to a successful multidisciplinary project is to start talking with your research teammates **early**.
+The key to a successful multidisciplinary project is to start looking for your research teammates **early**.

-If you plan to collaborate with an expert, we suggest that you look out for such collaborators **before** you even design your studies.
+If you plan to collaborate with an expert, we suggest that you find such collaborators and discuss your plans **before** you even finish designing your studies.

 If you are new to informatics and you plan to employ or mentor informatics experts in your lab, we also suggest that you seek guidance from an informatics expert **before** you start an informatics project.

-In this section we will provide a guide for finding good coworkers, whether they are mentees, collaborators, or employees, to work on informatics cancer projects particularly for multidisciplinary teams.

-### **Identify good research teammates**
+### **Who to look for**

 Especially for projects with multidisciplinary teams, good communication is vital.
 Look for people who are **easy to talk to**.